epistulae/Interactive-Lab-Hub/Final Project/README.md

 ## Reflection

+**Initial:**
 Handwaving how much power the LEDs consumed at different colors wasn't the best idea.
 Zenith currently uses a 5V 15A power supply for a max 75W power.
 The website suggested 5V 20A, but the ones I saw on Amazon were too bulky so I opted for slightly less.
 On the other hand, this was sort of a happy accident, because I get lovely gradients without manually programming them in.

+**Final Reflections:**
+This was a very long project.

+The physical construction took some time, and I needed to learn/become more familar with Adobe Illustrator, laser cutting, and woodworking.
+Material selection and testing was also time consuming and I had to pivot at times when the acrylic and wood did not cut as I expected them to.
+I also got a sheet of copper I originally was going to make the buttons out of.
+However, I was inprecise with power tools and the laser cutter in the Maker Space is not powerful enough to cut metal sheets, so I had to pivot to using copper tape around acrylic.

+The power supply was a big headache.
+In the future, I would like to work with the power supply input wires directly (making sure nothing is plugged in and I'm doing it safely).
+Converters easily burn out with extended use and lead to some scary situations where I thought perhaps I accidentlly shorted the LEDs or they burned out somewhere.
+Using multicolored wires would also be helpful.
+I used only black copper wires and had to meticulously double check every time I soldered to make sure I'm connecting the right things.
+And finally, wire strippers exist.
+I did not know this while connecting my LEDs in the design, and I spent a long time using an exacto knife manually stripping the wires.

+The implementation was the easier part of the project.
+Outside some minor threading issues and animation debugging, everything worked smoothly.